cadennl/WashDog/README.md

 [![build status](https://secure.travis-ci.org/substack/node-browserify.png)](https://travis-ci.org/substack/node-browserify)

-#clean-me
+#WashDog

 Browser extension that runs on top of open_nsfw, Yahoo's open source deep learning neural model;

 (https://github.com/yahoo/open_nsfw)

-*clean-me* will identify probably NSFW links and images on any site you visit and
+*WashDog* will identify probably NSFW links and images on any site you visit and

 allow you to act upon them as you wish